 DevEx’s holdings within the region includes the Sovereign Project alongside three additional Exploration Licence Applications, all considered prospective for magmatic nickel-copper-platinum group elements.

 Figure 1.
-DevEx tenement applications with the ASQ Tenement overlying airborne magnetics (RTP) in relation to Chalice Gold Limited’s recent high- grade palladium-nickel discovery (ASX: CHN) at the Julimar Project.
+DevEx tenement applications with the ASQ Tenement overlying airborne magnetics (RTP) in relation to Chalice Mining Limited’s (ASX: CHN) recent high- grade nickel-copper-platinum discovery at the Julimar Project.

 The Sovereign Project was secured in June 2020 through an Earn-In Agreement with Australian Silica Quartz Group Ltd (ASQ).
-The Agreement secured access to the Sovereign magnetic anomaly, which extends over both the ASQ Tenement and DevEx’s existing Exploration Licence Application for the neighbouring tenement.
+The Agreement secured access to the highly prosective target - the Sovereign Magnetic Complex, which extends over both the ASQ Tenement and DevEx’s 100%-owned, neigbouring tenement located directly to the east (E70/5365).

 The Sovereign Project overlies a magnetic complex of rocks that is interpreted to be part of the same mafic-ultramafic intrusive rocks hosting the Julimar Complex, where the recent high-grade palladium and nickel mineralisation was discovered by Chalice to the south (Figure 2).
 Refer to ASX Announcement – 1 June 2020 for full details.

 A maiden drilling program is currently underway to test the western half of the Sovereign Magnetic Complex.
 Drilling is designed to test several targets within the large, 6km x 7km Sovereign Magnetic Complex, where previous assaying of shallow bauxite and rock chip sampling drilling returned multiple areas of anomalous nickel, copper, chromium and PGE results (see ASX Announcement – 19th August 2020).